dfd-tud/deda/README.md

 Check whether a masked page covers your printer's tracking dots by using a microscope.
 The mask's dot radius, x and y offsets can be customised and passed to `deda_anonmask_apply` as parameters.

+#### 6. Troubleshooting

+##### deda_parse_print: command not found

+Execute
+`$ export PATH="$PATH:$(python -c 'import site,os; print(os.path.join(site.USER_BASE, "bin"))')"`

+##### Deda does not recognise my tracking dots

+Set up your scan program so that it does not eliminate the paper structure nor tracking dots by some threshold and check again.
+Remember that monochrome pages as well as inkjet prints might not contain tracking dots.

+##### My printer does not print tracking dots.
+Can I hide this fact?

+If there are really no tracking dots, you can print the calibration page (`deda_anonmask_create -w`) with another printer and use the mask for your own one.
+You can use the anonymised version of the tracking dots or just copy them (`deda_anonmask_create --copy`).
+See chapter "Anonymise a document for printing".